-1) Pediatric Emergency Research Canada (PERC) – chaired by Dr. Amy Plint (TREKK Board of Directors), this network of health care professionals was formed in 1995 to conduct multi-centre research projects.
+1) Pediatric Emergency Research Canada (PERC) – chaired by Dr. Stephen Freedman (TREKK Board of Directors), this network of health care professionals was formed in 1995 to conduct multi-centre research projects.
 Currently PERC has 15 sites situated across Canada, within teaching or pediatric hospitals.

 2) Pediatric Emergency Research Network (PERN) –this group brings together five international research networks: Pediatric Emergency Research Canada (PERC); Pediatric Emergency Medicine Collaborative Research Committee (USA); Pediatric Emergency Care Applied Research Network (USA); Pediatric Research in Emergency Departments International Collaborative (Australia and New Zealand); and Research in European Pediatric Emergency Medicine (Europe and Middle East)

 Broken links: in addition, trekk.ca checks links to external websites and resources on a monthly basis in order to make sure that the site remains current and user-friendly.
 If you come across a broken link, please do not hesitate to contact us.